-The Project shall be capable of injecting reactive power (over-excited) and absorbing reactive power (under-excited) equal to 1.45 MVAR at all active power output between 20% and 100% of nameplate active power rating.
-The reactive power operating requirements are typically specified in the Schedule 72 Generation Interconnection Agreement
+The Project is required to be able to inject or absorb a minimum of 1.33 MVAR at all active power output between 20% and 100% of nameplate active power rating.
+The reactive power operating requirements are typically specified in the Schedule 72 Generation Interconnection Agreement.

 IPC will determine the reactive power required to be supplied by IPC to the Seller, based upon information provided by the Seller.
 IPC will specify the equipment required on IPC's system to meet the Facility's reactive power requirements.
-These specifications will include but not be limited to equipment specifications, equipment location, IPC-provided equipment, Seller provided equipment, and all costs associated with the equipment, design and installation of the IPCprovided equipment.
+These specifications will include but not be limited to equipment specifications, equipment location, IPC-provided equipment, Seller provided equipment, and all costs associated with the equipment, design and installation of the IPC provided equipment.
 The equipment specifications and requirements will become an integral part of this Agreement.
 IPC owned equipment will be maintained by IPC, with total cost of purchase, installation, operation, and maintenance, including administrative cost to be reimbursed to IPC by the Seller.
 Payment of these costs will be in accordance with Schedule 72 and the total reactive power cost will be included in the calculation of the Monthly Operation and Maintenance Charges specified in Schedule 72.